idiotekk/idiotekk.github.io/_posts/2021-08-07-python-trick.markdown

 Be careful of collision of values, as a dictionary may not be one-to-one.

 ## Print with saparator
+Print is too useful so it's good make the most ouf ot it.
 ```python
 print(*arg, sep=",")
 ```

+## To Be Continued